Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Hypersensitivity Reactions Including Anaphylaxis

-In clinical trials, 21 of 106 (20%) Kanuma-treated patients, including 9 of 14 (64%) infants and 12 of 92 (13%) pediatric patients, 4 years and older, and adults, experienced signs and symptoms either consistent with or that may be related to a hypersensitivity reaction.
+In clinical trials, 21 of 106 (20%) Kanuma-treated patients, including 9 of 14 (64%) infants and 12 of 92 (13%) pediatric patients who were 4 years and older and adults, experienced signs and symptoms either consistent with or that may be related to a hypersensitivity reaction.
 Signs and symptoms of hypersensitivity reactions, occurring in two or more patients, included abdominal pain, agitation, fever, chills, diarrhea, eczema, edema, hypertension, irritability, laryngeal edema, nausea, pallor, pruritus, rash, and vomiting.
 The majority of reactions occurred during or within 4 hours of the completion of the infusion.
 Patients were not routinely pre-medicated prior to infusion of Kanuma in these clinical trials.

 Due to the potential for anaphylaxis, appropriate medical support should be readily available when Kanuma is administered.
 If anaphylaxis occurs, immediately discontinue the infusion and initiate appropriate medical treatment.
 Observe patients closely during and after the infusion.
-Inform patients of the signs and symptoms of anaphylaxis, and instruct them to seek immediate medical care should signs and symptoms occur.
+Inform patients of the signs and symptoms of anaphylaxis and instruct them to seek immediate medical care should signs and symptoms occur.

 The management of hypersensitivity reactions should be based on the severity of the reaction and may include temporarily interrupting the infusion, lowering the infusion rate, and/or treatment with antihistamines, antipyretics, and/or corticosteroids.
 If interrupted, the infusion may be resumed at a slower rate with increases as tolerated.
 Pre-treatment with antipyretics and/or antihistamines may prevent subsequent reactions in those cases where symptomatic treatment was required.
 If a severe hypersensitivity reaction occurs, immediately discontinue the infusion and initiate appropriate medical treatment.